dudung/notes/content/posts/25/b/33-kine-int-a-const.md

 $$\tag{G2}
 x(t) = x_0 + v_0 (t - t_0) +  \tfrac12 a (t - t_0)^2.
 $$
-+ Are they the same as the common kinematic equations?
++ Are they the same as the first two of common kinematic equations?